PrestonMoore

 Stigma is one of the biggest barriers in today’s workplace.
 Too many employees feel ashamed or afraid to ask for help, so they hide burnout, mental health struggles, or mistakes until they’re desperate.
 That silence costs companies good people, strong teams, and lost performance.

 Drawing from two decades in recovery and leadership development, Preston reframes stigma as a superpower.
 The very struggles people try to hide can become the source of connection, trust, and resilience.
-Leaders who model openness and accountability set the tone for their teams, proving that vulnerability is not a weakness but a strength.
+Leaders who model openness and accountability set the tone for their teams, proving that imperfection is not a weakness but a strength.
 By leading from the inside out, organizations build trust-driven cultures where people want to stay, grow, and perform at their best.

 Key Takeaways: